 - Because E2B uses an AutoUnattend.xml file when installing directly from an ISO file, for Windows 8/10 you must specify a Product Key.
 This can be a generic installation Key or a genuine activation key.
 For instance, for Windows 10, you can even specify a Win7 Pro key to install Win10 Pro!

-- The file extension must be .ISO or .imgPTN to be detected by E2B.
+- The file extension must be .ISO (or .imgPTN) to be listed in the Windows Install Menu by E2B.